NFDI4Energy/service-portfolio/docs/categories.md

 # Service Categories

-We tag all services from within the NFDI4Energy Project and from outside.
+We tag all services from within the NFDI4Energy Consortium and from outside.
 The following list contains all tags we use:

 <!-- material/tags -->